christiangabr/3380hw2/readme.txt

 Home Page
 The Home page has many functions.
 At the top of the page, there is a button to initialize all tables.
-It is necessary to click this button in order to test the website.
-However, clicking this button may also clear current tables.
+It is necessary for first-time users to click this button in order to test the website.
+However, clicking this button may also clear tables that currently exist.
 Thus, we decided to add a pop-up upon clicking it to warn users.
-Below this, there are two input boxes to make a transaction for a specific customer.
-It is necessary to input a valid customer ID and food ID for these input boxes.
-To find valid IDs, navigate the Food List and Customers page.
-Lastly, the bottom of the page contains buttons to navigate all of the other pages.
+Below this, there is a 'Make a Transaction' section.
+Check the "How Transactions Work" segment below for more information about how transactions work.
+Below the 'Make a Transaction' section, there are buttons to navigate all of the other pages.
+Lastly, the bottom of the Home page contains links that lead to this readme file and the demo video for the web application.

-Food List Page
-The Food List page contains all of the food items from all restaurants along with their food ID and price.

 Customers Page
-The Customers page contains all customer names along with their customer IDs and age.
-The bottom of the Customers page contains an input box that allows users to get all of a specific customer's transactions along with the total amount of money they spent from all their transactions.

-Bank Account Page
-The Bank Account page contains all of the customers' bank account information.
-This includes customer ID, card number and account balance.
-This page can be useful for checking whether a transaction correctly updates a customer's account balance.
+The Customers page contains all of the customers' information including their account information (Note that the data being displayed is a combination of the two tables 'customer' and 'account_info' in the database).
+Below the customers' information, there are three features.
+The first feature is the 'Add New Customer' feature.
+By entering all of the necessary information, the user will be able to create a new customer through this feature.
+Doing this creates a new row for the 'customer' table and the 'account_info' table.
+The next feature is the 'Add Funds to Account Balance' feature.
+As the name suggests, the user can add funds to a customer's account balance by simply entering a customer ID and the amount of funds that the user wants to add.
+Lastly, there is the 'Update Membership' feature which allows the user to change a customer's membership status by simply entering that customer's customer ID.

+Restaurants and Menus Page
+The Restaurants and Menus page contains all of the restaurants along with each of the restaurants' food items and other information about those food items.
+At the bottom of this page, there are are two features.
+The first feature is the 'Add New Restaurant' feature which allows the user to create a new restaurant by entering the restaurant name, location and type of food served in that restaurant.
+The second feature is the 'Add New Food Item' feature which allows the user to add a new food item to a specific restaurant by selecting a restaurant ID and then entering the name of the food item and its price.

 Transactions Page
 The Transactions page contains transaction information from all customers.
-This includes transaction ID, customer ID, food ID and transaction date.
+This includes transaction ID, customer ID, food ID, quantity and transaction date.
+At the bottom of this page, the user may enter a specific customer ID in order to view all of that customer's transactions along with the total amount of money they spent from all of their transactions.

+How Transactions Work:
+The main way to make a transaction in this web application is through the 'Make a Transaction' section of the Home page.
+To make a transaction, the user must first select a customer ID and a food ID (Recall that customer IDs can be found in the Customers page and food IDs can be found in the Restaurants and Menus page).
+Then, the user must select the quantity of the chosen food item that they want to buy for their chosen customer (max quantity is 10).
+Lastly, the user may choose to add a tip, but doing so is completely optional.
+It is important to note that all food items have a 5% tax.
+Additionally, if a chosen customer is a member, then that customer will receive a 10% discount.
+The discount is applied first, followed by the tax and the tip is added last.
+For example, if a customer is a member and that customer buys 10 of a food item that costs $10 and chooses to tip $10, the base cost will be $100, then it will be $90 after the 10% discount, $94.5 after the tax is applied and the final cost will be $104.5 after the tip is added.